hbraux/kafkacli/README.md

 # kafkacli

 ![Test status](https://github.com/hbraux/kafkacli/workflows/build/badge.svg)
 ![Coverage](https://raw.githubusercontent.com/hbraux/kafkacli/master/coverage.svg)

-An advanced Kaka Client command line interface (written in Python)
+An advanced Kaka/Confluent Client command line interface (written in Python)

 ## Overview

-**kafkacli** is an alternative to the legacy kafka-console-consumer
+`kafkacli` is an alternative to the legacy kafka-console-consumer

-It supports JSON and AVRO messages (assuming a Schema Registry is running) and provides a random messages generator
+It supports JSON and **AVRO** messages (assuming a Schema Registry is running) and provides a random messages generator for testing purpose.

 ## Usage

-It is recommended to use the Docker image which does not require any pre-requisites (except Docker)
+It is recommended to use the Docker image `hbraux/kafkacli` which does not require any pre-requisites (except Docker)

 ```
-docker run -it --rm -e KAFKA_SERVER=myconfluentserver docker.pkg.github.com/kafkacli ARGS...
+docker run -it --rm --network host -e KAFKA_SERVER=myconfluentserver hbraux/kafkacli ARGS...
 ```

 ## Python Package